Dog Breed Directory

 Flea Allergy Dermatitis

-Allergic reaction to flea saliva.
+Allergic reaction to flea saliva, causing intense itching and skin inflammation.

 Symptoms:

-• Intense itching
+• Intense itching and scratching

 • Hair loss (especially near tail base)